 If your husky has health issues and is on medication, this can also be a reason why he’s sleeping more than usual.

 A lot of common medication can make him very drowsy and lethargic.
-Anxiety medication for dogs, in particular, have big impacts on the brain and make them very sleepy.
+Anxiety medication for dogs, in particular, has a big impact on the brain and makes them very sleepy.

 If you’ve recently given your dog a new medication it’s important to monitor his reaction carefully.
 Contact your local veterinarian if your dog’s behavior and sleep are excessively different.